 To cast the Quest to your TV, press the menu button to bring up the Quest’s little tray at the bottom.
 From here, you’ll be able to hit a share arrow that will bring up the menu for casting.

 When you hit the ‘Cast’ button, it’ll give you the options that are on your network.
 If you don’t see your TV, it potentially doesn’t support it.

 A great recommendation to work around this is with a Chromecast.
 As it accepts pretty much any incoming connection, it’s the best way to get the Oculus onto the TV without much issue.

 The Chromecast is also recommended by Meta themselves, ensuring that you have that full support.

-How to cast the Quest 2 with the Oculus App
+How to cast the Quest 2 and Pro with the Oculus App

 Just be aware that your phone notifications will come through, so be sure to pop on a ‘Do Not Disturb’ mode before an embarrassing message comes in.

-How to cast the Quest 2 to Apple TV and Chromecast via the Oculus App
+How to cast the Quest 2 and Pro to Apple TV and Chromecast via the Oculus App

 On Android, you’ll need the Google Home app to get this functionality working with your Chromecast.
 From here, just touch and hold the ’tile’ that you want the screen on.
 From here, you can hit ‘Cast’ and then ‘Cast Screen’.

 Again, due to compression, it’s not going to look its best, but at least with Android phones, there’s no need for weird adapters and you can just use any USB-C dongle adapter.